 The largest and probably most architecturally beautiful building in Mariánské Lázně is the so-called New Spa, built according to a project by Josef Schaffer.
 This architect from Mariánské Lázně also designed the important cultural centre, the Casino House, built in the style of the Italian neo-Renaissance.
 The neo-classicist colonnade dating back to 1889 is rightly regarded as a jewel among colonnades.

 The often pompous and stately buildings have been renovated after years of gradual decay.
-The mixture is superior to the individual parts of all the Czech spas and this is possibly the most alluring and harmonious.
+The mixture is superior to the individual parts of all the Czech spas, and this is possibly the most alluring and harmonious.

 Each June, Mariánské Lázně hosts a classical music festival that features many of the Czech Republic’s finest musicians, as well as those from around the world.
 While it may not be as large an event as the Chopin Festival, it is a slightly more laid back way to enjoy the melodies of new and established classical musicians.
-For more details or ticket reservations contact the Tourist Information Center.
+For more details or ticket reservations, contact the Tourist Information Center.

 It is easy to get a little homesick while travelling on a day that means a lot to you, but nothing to the people of the country that you’re visiting.
 That is why American tourists will love Mariánské Lázně’s Fourth of July celebration.
 It includes everything from home, including a parade and other flag-waving special events commemorating the town’s liberation by U.S. soldiers during World War II.
 Even if you aren’t American and have no connection to the Fourth of July, the spectacle and excitement of the day will leave you cheering and waving your flag just as hard as everyone else.

 For those who dream of being the next Rory McIlroy, Mariánské Lázně’s golf course is a must-see attraction.
-Not only is it one of the Czech Republic’s best golf courses, it also hosted the early years of the Czech Open international golf tournament during the 1990s.
-The golf course in Mariánské Lázně has been able to boast the right to use the title Royal Golf Club since 2003 on the basis of decision by the British Queen Elizabeth II.
+Not only is it one of the Czech Republic’s best golf courses, but it also hosted the early years of the Czech Open international golf tournament during the 1990s.
+The golf course in Mariánské Lázně has been able to boast the right to use the title Royal Golf Club since 2003 based on the decision by the British Queen Elizabeth II.
 So rent some clubs, grab a beer, and hit the green!

 Tourist Information Center